derb12/pybaselines/docs/algorithms/spline.rst

 Spline Baselines
 ================

-The contents of :mod:`pybaselines.splines` contain algorithms for fitting splines to the baseline.
+The contents of :mod:`pybaselines.spline` contain algorithms for fitting splines to the baseline.

 Introduction